NMH Upward Bound is celebrating 50 years of service to our local communities.

 - Upward Bound Alumni are excelling in every field including engineering, computer sciences, transportation, law, education, politics, business, health careers, and social services.

 - Parents/guardians have helped raise more than $30,000 to help with unmet need.
 Last year each graduate was given a small scholarship to help with college costs.

 - Recent graduates (2006-2016) are attending many colleges including Wesleyan University, Clark University, College of the Holy Cross, Dartmouth College, Brandeis University, Wheaton College, Western New England University, Mount Holyoke College, Ithaca College, Bennington College, DePauw University, and UMass-Amherst, as well as many other Massachusetts state colleges, universities, and community colleges.

-Every year we turn away up to 50 qualified students because of inadequate funding.
+Every year we turn away many qualified students because of inadequate funding.
 Many eligible and motivated students who really need the services are excluded because of limited funding.

 Subscribe to our Newsletter!